TheJollyLaMa/TheJollyLaMa.github.io/README.md

 </h1>

-Jolly's cheatsheet for building a SPA with AngularJS and Bootstrap in Node.js
+Jolly's cheatsheet for building a SPA with AngularJS, NodeJs, and Ethereum.

 (You'll be seeing unusual accomplishment ...)